 Tetanus is caused by bacteria called Clostridium tetani.
-These bacteria are commonly found in soil and the manure of animals such as horses and cows, and can enter the body through a wound.
-Once in the body, the bacteria can quickly multiply and release a toxin that affects the nerves, causing symptoms such as muscle stiffness and spasms.
+These bacteria are commonly found in soil and the manure (poo) of animals such as horses and cows.

 - open fractures where the skin is broken and the bone is exposed

-Tetanus cannot be spread from person to person.
+Tetanus can't be spread from person to person.

-Watch this video describing tetanus, its complications and the importance of getting your vaccinations at the right times.
+The video below describes tetanus, its complications and the importance of getting your vaccinations at the right times.
+This video may take a few moments to load.

 (The Immunisation Advisory Centre, NZ, 2017)